heptarch/heptarch.github.io/projects.md

 we ask them to penetrate beyond the forefront of creative technology are the most important factors in determining the closeness of coupling—the effectiveness."
-The coupling cannot be controlled directly, but only tuned with a ready hand on the equalizer of technical insight and human sympathy.
+The coupling cannot be controlled directly, but only tuned by a ready hand on the equalizer of technical insight and human sympathy.
 Creative applied research is, after all, an art and not a science.

+All things considered, I see no reason why